snu-mllab/KVzip/README.md

 ## Evaluation
-- To generate outputs across different compression ratios (from 0.1 to 1.0):
+- To generate responses across a range of compression ratios (from 0.1 to 1.0):
     ```bash
     python -B eval.py -m [model_name] -d [data_name] --kv_type retain --num 100
     ```
-  - Results are saved in `./results/[data_name]`.
+  - Results will be saved in `./results/[data_name]`.
   - Supported datasets are listed in `data/load.py`.
 - To compute evaluation metrics from generated results:
   ```bash